Kumbh Covid testing fraud: Non-bailable warrants issued against owners of private agency, lab

 The agency alleged that the labs used a “single mobile number or a false mobile number, single address or same specimen referral form (SRF) for multiple persons for showing the inflated numbers of coronavirus testing without actually doing the testing”.

-The Enforcement Directorate added that fraud by these laboratories led to the recording of a lower Covid-19 test positivity rate at Haridwar than actual – 0.18% as against 5.3%.
+The Enforcement Directorate added that fraud by these laboratories led to a lower Covid-19 test positivity rate being recorded at Haridwar – 0.18% as against an actual rate of 5.3%.
 Positivity rate is the percentage of people who test positive for the virus out of those who have been tested overall.

 In June, the Uttarakhand Police had filed a case against Lalchandani Labs, Nalwa Labs and Max Corporate Services under charges of spreading disease, cheating and criminal conspiracy, and negligence under sections of the Disaster Management Act and the Epidemic Diseases Act.